wuqy052/wuqy052.github.io/content/publication/wu-individual-2024/index.md

   social learning challenges in ASD, employing a computational psychiatry approach that could be applied to other disorders.'
 tags:
-- Decision
+- Social Learning
-- Learning algorithms
+- Individual Differences
-- Psychology
+- Autism
 featured: true
 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.